Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 1](images/question1.jpg)

-- [ ] A route for `0.0.0.0/0` that points to a NAT gateway.
+- [ ] A route for `0.0.0.0/0` that points to a `NAT` gateway.
 - [ ] A route for `0.0.0.0/0` that points to an egress-only internet gateway.
 - [x] A route for `0.0.0.0/0` that points to an internet gateway.
 - [ ] A route for `0.0.0.0/0` that points to an elastic network interface.

 ### A SysOps administrator launches an Amazon EC2 instance in a private subnet of a VPC.
-When the SysOps administrator attempts a curl command from the command line of the EC2 instance, the SysOps administrator cannot connect to https:www.example.com.
+When the SysOps administrator attempts a curl command from the command line of the EC2 instance, the SysOps administrator cannot connect to `https:www.example.com`.
 What should the SysOps administrator do to resolve this issue?

 - [x] Ensure that there is an outbound security group for port `443` to `0.0.0.0/0`.
 - [ ] Ensure that there is an inbound security group for port `443` from `0.0.0.0/0`.